Update: this facility opened in Oct 2023

 The "Society of survivors of the Weldon Springs Diaspora" were my neighbors and friends that I had grown up with and they were mostly big people with big hearts, and originally were mostly big farmers of German ancestry.
 However the society had changed as the area around Busch Wildlife Area had become more developed.

-And the government's $16 million clean up of the Weldon Springs area had exposed some of the pollution- both chemical and radioactive waste had finally come to light.
+And the government's $16 billion clean up of the Weldon Springs area had exposed some of the pollution- both chemical and radioactive waste had finally come to light.

 The modern SWSD organization could be described as follows: